elastic/elasticsearch-rails/elasticsearch-rails/README.md

 This library is compatible with Ruby 1.9.3 and higher.

-The library version numbers follow the Elasticsearch major versions, and the `main` branch is compatible with the Elasticsearch `master` branch, therefore, with the next major version.
+The version numbers follow the Elasticsearch major versions.
+Currently the `main` branch is compatible with version `7.x` of the Elasticsearch stack. **We haven't tested and updated the code for Elasticsearch `8.0` yet**.

 | Rubygem       |   | Elasticsearch |
 |:-------------:|:-:| :-----------: |